-Arizona State University, located in Tempe, Arizona, is one of the largest universities in the United States with over 65,000 undergraduate and graduate students.
+Nestled in the lively city of Tempe Arizona, Arizona State University establishes its prominence as a distinguished educational institution across the United States.
+Celebrated for its extensive reach, this esteemed establishment cherishes its heterogeneous student body, consisting of more than 65,000 individuals enrolled in undergraduate and graduate programs alike.
 Arizona State University is home to more than 400 renowned faculty who have been recognized nationally.
 U.S. News and World Report ranked ASU #1 in Most Innovative Schools, #10 in Best Undergraduate Teaching, and #54 in Top Public Schools among several other high rankings.
-Arizona State University offers a number of different programs in early childhood and child development.
-The college offers undergraduate and graduate degrees in Early Childhood Education, Child Development, and Special Education.
-You will be able to work with children from birth through age eight, teaching them how to grow and thrive in a safe and caring environment.
 The program includes courses on child development, teaching methods, assessment, growth and family life education, management of programs for young children, and coaching the professional development of other educators.

 4.)
 Mayville State University

 Mayville State University is committed to excellence in teaching, service & academics.
 The university offers individualized attention and is focused on diversity in the classroom.
 The program’s primary objective is to equip students with comprehensive knowledge concerning the growth, nurturing, and pedagogy of young children.
 The curriculum includes early childhood curricula; healthy growth and development; family involvement in education; childhood social-emotional developmental theory; classroom management skills; and assessment skills for early childhood professionals.

 5.)
 The University of North Carolina at Greensboro